 Episode 2 – Branding: In this episode we sit down with Walt Keys from Land Grant Brewing to talk about branding and drink some Imperial Stouts.
 (January 2016)

-Episode 1 – Talking Sour Beers with Fred Lee and Jonathan Carroll from Actual Brewing.
+Episode 1 – Sours: Talking Sour Beers with Fred Lee and Jonathan Carroll from Actual Brewing.
 (December 2015)